-It is estimated that well over one thousand children who enter foster care in New York State each year do not have legal immigration status.
-Relief for these children is available in the form of SIJS, a type of visa designated for undocumented children who are the subject of abuse, neglect, voluntary foster care placement, guardianship, adoption, and PINS or delinquency proceedings.
-While the SIJS application itself is made to the U.S. Citizenship and Immigration Services, a prerequisite for the application is an order from the family court making specific factual findings that the young person:
+Without legal immigration status, a young person risks deportation, cannot receive working papers, and is ineligible for college financial aid and other government benefits.
+In some custody and guardianship cases, relief for these children is available in the form of SIJS, a type of visa designated for undocumented children who have been abused, neglected, or abandoned by one or both parents and/or have experienced similar circumstances.
+SIJS is available to children who are the subject of abuse, neglect, voluntary foster care placement, custody guardianship, destitute child, adoption, and PINS or delinquency proceedings.
+While the SIJS application itself is made to the U.S. Citizenship and Immigration Services, a prerequisite for the application is an order from the family court making specific factual findings that:

-- is under 21 years of age; - is unmarried: - has been declared dependent upon a juvenile court; - has been deemed eligible by the court for long-term foster care due to abuse, neglect or abandonment; - continues to be dependent upon the juvenile court and eligible for long-term foster care in that family reunification is no longer an option; and that - it would not be in the young person's best interest to be returned to his/her country of nationality or last residence.
+- the young person is under 21 years of age; - the young person is unmarried; - the young person has been declared dependent upon the family court, or has been committed to or placed in the custody of a state agency or department, or an individual or entity appointed by the state or Family Court; - reunification with one or both parents is not viable due to abuse, neglect, abandonment, and/or - a similar basis under state law; and that - it would not be in the young person's best interest to be returned to his/her country of nationality or last residence.